raspberrypilearning/introduction-to-processing/worksheet-2.md

 ## React to a button

-1. Wire up a button to GPIO pin 4 as show below.
-If you need more guidance, follow this guide (LINK TK - physical computing guide).
+1. Wire up a button to GPIO pin 4, as shown below.
+If you need more guidance, follow [this guide] (https://github.com/raspberrypilearning/physical-computing-guide).

 	![](images/button.png)